rkrishdev/react-node-express-mysql-jwt-boilerplate/README.md

 # React/Node.js/Express.js/MySQL boilerplate

 I made this boilerplate to get better understanding with JWT and to add scalability and flexibility for small to medium sized projects.
-And also to use this as the goto boilerplate for full stack node/express.js app.
+And also to use this as the goto boilerplate for full stack node/express.js app currently for me.
 Understand that I made this with focus on pure functionality and features not the UI.
 So please bear with the UI.

 ## Features: